Meet the Chief and Council for Pays Plat First Nation.

 His life’s work embodies a legacy of service, leadership, and advocacy, a testament to his enduring commitment to his community and heritage.

 Darlene was born in Rocky Bay First Nation but moved to Pays Plat when she was just young.
 After her mother’s home up north was lost in a fire, she visited some of her family in Pays Plat and decided to stay.

 She is passionate about helping people, and does whatever she can to support the First Nations.
-At first when her brother suggested she run for council, she didn’t take it seriously.
-Eventually, she managed to be persuaded, and has now spent the last 12 years as a councillor.
+At first when her brother suggested she run for Council, she didn’t take it seriously.
+Eventually, she managed to be persuaded, and has now spent the last 10+ years as a Councillor.

 Her portfolio in Housing has given her the unique opportunity to help support community growth and development.
 Since moving to Pays Plat, she has seen the landscape change from only a few houses, to a whole community.
 Though she was not born in the community, she feels at home in Pays Plat.

 Portfolio Responsibility: Councillor Morriseau maintains both the Housing and Ontario Works portfolios.